YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 Level 3: Parametrized response:

-> ${wrongAttribute} incorrectly starts with an Uppercase Letter.
+> ${wrongAttribute} incorrectly starts with an uppercase letter.
 Attributes should start with a lowercase letter.

 Level 4: Resource response with Reference: